EUDAT-Training/B2SHARE-Training/00_Introduction.md

 Parameter | Description
 --------- | -----------
-Description | A description of the function of the request URL path | grammar for the allowed paths used together with one of the base URLs above HTTP method | whether the HTTP protocols GET or POST method is used Example | an example of usage using the program curl from the command line
+Description | Description of the function of the request URL path | Grammar for the allowed paths used together with one of the base URLs above HTTP method | Either HTTP protocols GET or POST methods Example | Example of usage

 Variables in the descriptions:

 Variable | Description
 -------- | -----------
-`COMMUNITY_ID` | identifier of a user community in B2SHARE
+`community_id` | Identifier of a community defined in B2SHARE
-`RECORD_ID` | identifier for a specific record, which can be in draft or published state `FILE_BUCKET_ID` | identifier for a set of files.
-Each record has its own file set, usually found in the links -> files section
+`record_id` | Identifier for a specific record, which can be in draft or published state `file_bucket_id` | Identifier for a set of files.
+Each record has its own file set

 ### Request responses
 In general, the following holds for HTTP request responses: